k2view-academy/K2View-Academy/articles/TDM/tdm_gui/26_task_execution.md

 - To execute a scheduled task on demand, click ![task execution icon](images/execute_task_icon.png).

-- Both the TDM Portal and TDM Scheduling processes initiate an execution request in the TDM DB.
+- Both - the TDM Portal and the TDM Scheduling process - initiate an execution request in the TDM DB.
 The TDM task execution process gets pending execution requests and executes the tasks.

   Click for more information about the [TDM task execution process](/articles/TDM/tdm_architecture/03_task_execution_processes.md).